 Foundatoins of Business Concepts is a course that focuses on the basic business functions of Accounting, Finance, Management, and Marketing.
 This class provides students a review of each field of study to help students understand the business world in a broad sense.
 This course also fits into category 5 of general education.

-Students are required to take a minimum of 44 semester credit hours in general education courses and fulfill the general education goal areas.
-For more information consult the undergraduate catalog for the year you started at Minnesota State (Be sure it matches the catalog year listed on your DARS) All transfer students should see an advisor upon arrival at MSU.
+Students are required to take a minimum of 44 semester credit hours in general education courses and fulfill the general education goal areas without any 8/2 Rule Violations.
+For more information consult the undergraduate catalog for the year you started at Minnesota State (Be sure it matches the catalog year listed on your DARS).
+All transfer students should see an advisor in their college upon arrival at MSU.
 MSU will honor the Minnesota Transfer Curriculum offered at other institutions.
 Transcript evaluations are completed by the Office of the Registrar.
 If there are any additional requirements the students must complete, it will help to know them while planning any advanced work.

 If the minimum number of credits of general education is reached or if the Minnesota transfer curriculum has been completed, the general education requirement should be satisfied.
 However, if specific general education courses that are required for the major are not complete, the student will still be required to complete those classes.